 RSPB Big Schools’ Birdwatch

-The parallel event RSPB Big Schools’ Birdwatch takes place during the first half of spring term, 6 January – 21 February 2021.
-This year, it celebrates its 20th anniversary of connecting children with nature in their school grounds.
+The parallel event RSPB Big Schools’ Birdwatch takes place during the first half of spring term.
 Since its launch, over a million school children and teachers have taken part.
 Further information can be found at www.rspb.org.uk/schoolswatch

 For your FREE Big Garden Birdwatch guide, which includes a bird identification chart, top tips for your birdwatch, RSPB shop voucher, plus advice on how to help you attract wildlife to your garden, text BIRD to 70030 or visit www.rspb.org.uk/birdwatch